-Cedartown Police investigating Vine Street shooting; victim airlifted to hospital
+Cedartown police investigating Vine Street shooting; victim airlifted to hospital

-Cedartown Police are investigating a shooting incident at a Vine Street address that left one person injured, according to a release by city officials.
+CEDARTOWN - Police are investigating a shooting incident at a Vine Street address Tuesday night that left one person injured, according to a release by city officials.

 According to Cedartown Police Chief Jamie Newsome, officers were called to the scene around 8 p.m.
 Upon arrival, they discovered a male subject had been shot.